Low-Dose Theophylline Not Effective at Reducing COPD ...

 4. Is Theophylline a bronchodilator?

-Yes, Theophylline is a bronchodilator.
-Bronchodilators relax the muscles in the bronchial tubes (air passages) of the lungs.
-They increase the airflow in the bronchial tubes, relieving cough, wheezing, troubled breathing, and shortness of breath.
-Theophylline is a bronchodilator used to control asthma and is taken as a pill.
+Yes, Theophylline is a bronchodilator that relaxes muscles in the bronchial tubes, increasing airflow and alleviating symptoms such as coughing, wheezing, and shortness of breath.
+It is used to control asthma and is administered orally.

 5. When should you take Theophylline?